Proportional scintillation in liquid xenon: demonstration in a single-phase liquid-only time projection chamber: Data analysis

 Optical simulations show that the dependence of the S1~signal on the radial position is minimal and can be neglected~\cite{ABismarkThesis}.
 To compensate for the depth-dependent light collection efficiency caused by the geometry of the TPC, a linear fit is performed on the mean measured S1 area of \qty{32.1}{keV} decays of \Kr as a function of the corrected drift time, as seen in \cref{fig:correction_S2S1}, left.
 S1 signals are corrected with this function to achieve a homogeneous response, using the center of the drift region as reference position.
 The corrected signal is denoted~cS1.

 Electronegative impurities such as oxygen or water can absorb electrons drifting towards the gate electrode.
 This reduces the observed S2 signal depending on the depth of an event.
 The exponential loss of electrons is described by the so-called electron lifetime.
 It is determined by performing Gaussian fits on the area distribution of the first S2 of \Kr events within drift time bins.
 An exponential function is fit to the means of these Gaussians as a function of the drift time, as seen in \cref{fig:correction_S2S1}, right.
 To compensate for the charge loss, the S2 signals are scaled towards the gate electrode using the electron lifetime to obtain the corrected S2 signal cS2.
+Since this electron lifetime varies over time, this correction is performed for each run independently.
 An electron lifetime of \qty{80}{\mus} was achieved during the measurements used for this work, which is about twice the maximal drift time.

 After selecting and correcting the \Kr data, the four signals populate distinct regions in a space defined by the signal duration and the corrected signal area, as shown in \cref{fig:area_over_width_plot}.
 The duration is defined as the interval between the 25\% and 75\% quantiles of the peak.
 The duration can be used to classify signals as S1 or S2.
 Further information on signal classification is given in~\cref{sec:classification}.